mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-xml-json.md

 layout: toc-guide-page
 ---

 [JSON (JavaScript Object Notation)](http://www.json.org/) is an easy to read, flexible text based format that can be used to store and communicate information to other products.
 It is mainly based on key:value pairs and is web and .NET friendly.
 There are many libraries and products that support JSON.

 One of the reasons JSON might be used is to collect data from the Rhino model to be used in other places.
 Use JSON to store information for a door schedule, or a parts list.
 A report can be created on the name, size and location of all the bitmaps in a model.
 A JSON file can have the endpoints of all the lines in a model representing column or beam connection points.
-JSON files are used in serveral other places and products.
+JSON files are used in several other places and products.
 JSON is also easy to display on dynamic webpages.

-Here is an exmple of a JSON structure describing a medical office, taken from a set of polylines off a Rhino floorplan.
+Here is an example of a JSON structure describing a medical office, taken from a set of polylines off a Rhino floorplan.
 As you will see in the example, the medical space includes 5 rooms and parking, with square footage and pricing for each dedicated space.

 ```json
 { "office": {